 |Weight||5.95lb (2.7 kg)|

-All things considered, we feel that the Acer Predator Helios 300 offers good value for your money, especially if you can catch it at a discount.
+All things considered, we think that the Acer Predator Helios 300 offers good value for your money, especially if you can catch it at a discount.

 As mentioned in the article, it has a great display, a fast CPU, a powerful GPU that is a great fit for the 144 Hz 1080p display.
 The touchpad and the keyboard are both very responsive and comfortable to use, and the keyboard also has a red LED backlight – though, sadly, there is no RGB.